mariatnguyen/moviegenerator/README.md

 ### V4

-* Added random movie posters to initialize and animate on page load.
+* Added randomized movie posters to initialize and animate on page load.
 Before, it was a static image.
+* Added alt tags
 * Updated The Movie Database logo
 * Added footer to link to Github